 Tech Negativity in Dating

 Technology has been blamed for the decline of the dating scene, with apps like Tinder making it easier than ever for people to meet new romantic partners.
 Yet, the experts note, technology can definitely enhance your love life.
 In fact, there are countless online tools, apps, and resources to help you find a partner, as well as help you strengthen relationships once you have one.
+After all, all it does is help you find a partner using your chosen traits you find attractive.
+The actual dating is completely up to you and how you bond with the other person.
+When it comes to it, you still need to get dressed, spray your perfume or pheromones for men (or women) on, and aim to impress that special person.

 We’ve all heard the horror stories of stolen identities and catfished photos, but how does technology really affect dating?
 Technology has dramatically transformed the way we interact with the world around us, and how we date is no different.
 With the advent of the internet, online dating has become more popular than ever.
 But does online dating really work?
 And how do we know if we have found the right person?
 The truth is, online dating provides a quick and convenient way to meet someone new.
 And when it comes to dating, speed is important.